Magaav/hackathon-hermes-symbiosis/README.md

 # Hermes-Symbiosis

-Hermes-Symbiosis is a progressive operating system for humans and agents: an environment where orchestration, spatial interfaces, and mythic persistence grow together instead of living as separate tools.
+Hermes-Symbiosis is an operating system for humans and agents.

+Systems today are fragmented.
+Agents live in scripts, dashboards, and isolated runtimes.

+Symbiosis collapses that boundary.

+Not a toolchain.
+Not a UI.
+Not a framework.

+A unified runtime where orchestration, interface, and persistence merge into a single living system.

+## Arc

+To make agents usable in the real world, three constraints must be resolved:

+coordination,
+visibility,
+and resilience.

+Hermes-Symbiosis solves them as one system.

+Anything less breaks at scale.

 ## Chapter 1: Hermes-Orchestrator